felixmosh/i18next-hmr/README.md

 ### Client side

-The lib will invoke webpacks HMR to update client side, that will re-fetch (with cache killer) the updated translation json, and trigger [`i18n.changelanguage(lang)`](https://www.i18next.com/overview/api#changelanguage) to trigger listeners (in React app it will update the UI).
+The lib will invoke Webpack's HMR to update client side, that will re-fetch (with cache killer) the updated translation files and trigger [`i18n.changelanguage(lang)`](https://www.i18next.com/overview/api#changelanguage) to trigger listeners (which in React apps it will update the UI).

 ## Example